 In addition to the Oxford residency, all students on the program participate in an excursion to Stratford-upon-Avon where they will spend much of their time in one of three Royal Shakespeare theatres.
 Students will attend a number of plays and will visit other sites managed by the Shakespeare Trust.
 In addition, course-related excursions may include London and Hampton Court, Wales, the Lake District, Oxford, Cornwall or other locations.

-Students will be charged standard HWS tuition and fees, room fees and a $550 administrative fee.
+Students will be charged standard HWS tuition and fees, room fees and a $600 administrative fee.
 This will cover credit for a four-course semester, housing, and all excursions required by the program.
 Note that no board charge is included.
 Students should plan to bring their board fee to England to cover meal expenses.
-Additional expenses not covered include airfare and ground transportation to/from Bath, books, visa, and personal expenses (laundry, entertainment and independent travel).
-We estimate airfare for this program at $900-$1100 from the East Coast, round-trip train from London to Bath at $150, books at $250, and visa at $460.
+Additional expenses not covered include airfare and ground transportation to/from Bath, books, visa (if required), and personal expenses (laundry, entertainment and independent travel).
+We estimate airfare for this program at $1000-$1200 from the East Coast, round-trip train from London to Bath at $150, books at $250, and visa at $500 (if required).
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
 NOTE: ASE has supplemental scholarships available to students who have been accepted on the Bath program.
 Please see Amy Teel at the CGE for information on how to apply for these scholarships.

 NOTE: The information above is subject to change.
 Please see the CGE for more information.